arclabs561/runctl/docs/SSM_QUICK_START.md

 ### Fallback to SSH

-If SSM is not available, trainctl will:
+If SSM is not available, runctl will:
 - Use SSH if `--key-name` is provided
 - Show helpful error messages with setup instructions